lanl-aea/waves/docs/computational_engineering_practices.rst

 As the number of discrete tasks increases, and as cross-dependencies grow, the importance of an automated tool to construct the build order becomes more important.

 Task definitions go by different names in different build systems, such as "recipe" in `GNU Make`_ or "builder" in `SCons`.
-For software projects, the task definition may be simplified by "rules" for common actions, such as producing a compiled executable from a source file where the source file name is re-used in an assumed construction for the output file name.
+For software projects, the task definition may be simplified by "rules" for common actions, such as associating a particular file extension with a predefined action or auto-generating an target file name that matches the source file name.
 Build systems usually provide a set of common rules for compiling different programming languages.

 For the purpose of executing simulations, it is important to use a build system that allows developers to write custom task generators for the numeric solvers and post processing programs used in the project. `WAVES`_ is a collection of